-A member of the diadema group of cigars, these very large figurados have pointed, tapered heads and bulbous feet with a nipple tip (see photo).
-The Cuaba Salomone measures 7 1/4 inches by 57 ring gauge.
+A member of the diadema group of cigars, a Salomon is a very large figurado with pointed, tapered heads and bulbous feet with a nipple tip (see photo).
+The Cuaba Salomon measures 7 1/4 inches by 57 ring gauge.
 Due to their curves and the size, they are very hard cigars to roll, demanding a lot of skill and time.
 A top roller can make only about 50 or 60 in a day.
-The modern Salomone was the brainchild of Christopher Wolters, an energetic cigar merchant from Dusseldörf, Germany.
-The Partagas factory discreetly made a limited production of the cigars in the mid-1990s.
+The modern Salomon was the brainchild of Christopher Wolters, an energetic cigar merchant from Dusseldörf, Germany.
+The Partagás factory discreetly made a limited production of the cigars in the mid-1990s.
 Only 5,000 of the large figurados were produced.
 They were sold in individually numbered, specially designed wooden humidors (all different in style), each with two bundles of 25 cigars each.
-They retailed for about $10,000 in the beginning and continue to sell for about the same price in auctions and from private individuals.
-Wolters said at the time that "the idea was to keep the Cubans making such wonderfully shaped cigars" and that he wanted "to keep the tradition going" for figurados.
+They retailed for about $10,000 in the beginning.
+The shapes, which are known in the plural as Salomones (sahl-ah-moan-ays), have begun to make their way into the non-Cuban world also.
+La Flor Dominicana makes some Salomones.

 San Andres Negro

 A stalk-cut variety of tobacco grown in Mexico’s San Andres Valley.
 It makes superb maduro leaf and is used around the cigarmaking world.